 - In a bowl, combine cream of chicken soup, sour cream, cheese, salt & pepper

-- Mix sour cream mix, hashbrowns and onions in a 10x15 baking pan OR two 8x8
+- Mix sour cream mix and hashbrowns in two 9×13 pans

-- Top the potatoes with breadcrumbs mixed with 2 T melted butter
+- Top the potatoes with cornflakes or breadcrumbs mixed with melted butter

 If you like this recipe, be sure to try these…